 - Volunteer engagement is a critical component in helping nonprofit organizations deliver on their core mission by boosting human capacity cost-effectively.

 - Funding volunteer capacity leverages your existing investment in the community—across all impact areas—and aligns with every type of grant making strategy.

 PIKES PEAK VOLUNTEER ENGAGEMENT INITIATIVE (PPVEI)

 Organizations at all levels are recognizing that they must actively commit to volunteer engagement as a core strategy in addressing the challenges of rising needs and decreasing resources.
 Our foundation saw an opportunity to help local organizations expand their impact by tapping into the rich pool of local human capital.
 Since 2011, we have convened community leaders, funders, and organizations at the board and executive level as well as staff and volunteers.
 We have partnered with them in offering vision, training, coaching, peer learning, cohort projects, and networking opportunities.
-We offered “Time and talent” as well as “treasure,” and it has produced powerful results in terms of impact and mission expansion.
+We offered “time and talent” as well as “treasure,” and it has produced powerful results, impact and mission expansion.

 PPVEI EXAMPLES OF RETURN ON INVESTMENT